 So, Water Block Cooling = Water Cooling (GPU+VRAM+VRM)

 - Excellent Cooling Performance

 - VRAM & VRM are Water Cooled too

 - Quite Complex

 - Needs Maintenance

-Important Note: Water Cooling and Hybrid Cooling is also an Active Cooling Solution because of involvement of fan and radiator that works on electricity.
+Important Note: Water Cooling and Hybrid Cooling is also an Active Cooling Solution because of the involvement of a fan and radiator that works on electricity.

 Here I have listed down all types of graphics card coolers with their pros and cons.
-Each cooler has it own advantages, disadvantages and usage.
-If you have any query regarding them, then you can ask me by leaving a comment below.
+Each cooler has its own advantages, disadvantages, and usage.
+If you have any queries regarding them, then you can ask me by leaving a comment below.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)